defro/base-client-api/README.md

 # base-client-api
-Base classes in PHP form a easy implementation of a client API
+Base classes in PHP for a easy implementation of a client API